pub-calculator-io/permutation-calculator/readme.md

-# Permutation Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Permutation Calculator Widget for WordPress

 Permutations calculator will help determine the number of ways to obtain an ordered subset of r elements from a set of n elements.